Colorectal Cancer: Introduction

 Other types of cancer that can start in the colon or rectum are much less common:

 Gastrointestinal stromal tumor (GIST).
 These tumors start in special cells in the wall of the digestive tract.
 They may be found anywhere in the digestive tract.
-But they rarely appear in the colon.
+But they rarely start in the colon.
 They may be benign, or not cancer, at first.
-But many do turn into cancer.
+But, over time, many do turn into cancer.

 Lymphoma.
 This cancer starts in a type of immune cell called a lymphocyte.
 Lymphomas often start in bean-sized groups of lymphocytes, called lymph nodes.
 But they can also start in the colon, rectum, or other organs.

 Carcinoid.
-This cancer starts in special hormone-making cells in the intestine.
+This cancer starts in certain cells in the intestine that make hormones.

 Sarcoma.
 These tumors start in blood vessels, muscle, or connective tissue in the colon and rectum wall.